 Above is the villain of our piece, General Gurko Lanen, menacing the Grand Duchess Zona.
 George Sanders plays General Lanen with his usual suave surety, excepting scenes where he lays his heart on the line to the disinterested (putting it mildly) Grand Duchess played by Joan Bennett.
 General Lanen is the son of a stone mason who has a dream of becoming master of Lichtenburg and Zona.
 The first goal is within his grasp, and he will stop at nothing to achieve the second.
 It will take an unusually brave hero to fight General Lanen.
-In fact seeing as it is George Sanders, it will take a whole group of heroes before country and crown is rescued.
+In fact, seeing as it is George Sanders, it will take a whole group of heroes before the country and crown are rescued.

 Rand Brooks, Clayton Moore, Henry Brandon, Louis Hayward

 Saint vs. Saint.
-George Sanders was a very busy actor in Hollywood in the late 30s and early 40s with series such as "The Saint", "The Falcon" and features that include Confessions of a Nazi Spy, Man Hunt (co-starring Joan Bennett), Foreign Correspondent and Rebecca.
+George Sanders was a very busy actor in Hollywood in the late 30s and early 40s with series such as "The Saint", "The Falcon" and features that include Confessions of a Nazi Spy, Man Hunt (co-starring Joan Bennett), Foreign Correspondent, and Rebecca.
 Louis Hayward was the first actor to play Simon Templar on screen in 1938s The Saint in New York.
-His swashbuckling Hollywood debut in 1936s Anthony Adverse marked him as a stalwart in such roles, but his diverse career also includes such titles as Ladies in Retirement, And Then There Were None, Repeat Performance, Walk a Crooked Mile and House by the River.
+His swashbuckling Hollywood debut in 1936s Anthony Adverse marked him as a stalwart in such roles, but his diverse career also includes such titles as Ladies in Retirement, And Then There Were None, Repeat Performance, Walk a Crooked Mile, and House by the River.

 A chance encounter with Zona of Lichtenburg finds our young hero totally smitten.
 Being the son of the fabled Count of Monte Cristo, young Edmund has inherited his father's hatred of tyranny and Dantes Jr. flings himself into the Lichtenburg cause joining a group of underground freedom fighters.

 I mentioned a gaggle of heroes, didn't I?
 The leader of the group is an army lieutenant Fritz Dorner played by 26-year-old Clayton Moore (The Lone Ranger).
 It's Moore's familiar voice, but without a mask, and he's a real baby-face.
 A hothead who uses the power of the press is Hans Mirbach played by 22-year-old Rand Brooks (Gone With the Wind).
 Within the decade Brooks would don the hero sidekick cowboy hat as Lucky Jenkins in the Hopalong Cassidy series.
-Briefly (all too briefly) we see Ralph Byrd (Dick Tracy) as prisoner William Gluck who figuratively spits in Lanen's eye.
+Briefly (all too briefly) we see Ralph Byrd (Dick Tracy) as prisoner William Gluck who spits in Lanen's eye.
 Henry Brandon (Babes in Toyland, The Searchers) plays the brave, but doomed Lt.
 Schultz.

-Hayward, who co-starred with Joan Bennett in 1939s The Man in the Iron Mask wherein he played the dual role of arrogant king and tormented twin brother, here takes on three personas.
+Hayward, who co-starred with Joan Bennett in 1939s The Man in the Iron Mask wherein he played the dual role of the arrogant king and tormented twin brother, here takes on three personas.
 In order to get inside the palace, Dantes adopts the guise of a foolish fop who must endure Zona's scorn to appear harmless to Lanen.
 He also becomes a masked avenger known as The Torch who has a way with a sword and a way of stirring things up.

-Excelling among the supporting cast are Florence Bates as the Grand Duchess' confidante, Montagu Love as an honourable prime minister and Ian Mac Wolfe (the only time I've seen Ian Wolfe billed as such) as a two-faced, rat of a spy.
+Excelling among the supporting cast are Florence Bates as the Grand Duchess' confidante, Montagu Love as an honourable prime minister, and Ian Mac Wolfe (the only time I've seen Ian Wolfe billed as such) as a two-faced, rat of a spy.
 Also, keep your eyes peeled for Dwight Frye as the Russian ambassador's secretary.